oncody/civ-board-game-2010/README.md

 Culture Track Advancement
   * Can be done at any time during this phase
   * Can be done as many times as you want
-  * Pay culture tokens and trade
+  * Pay culture tokens and trade to advance on the culture track
     * To advance to a tier 1 square, pay 3 culture tokens
     * To advance to a tier 2 square, pay 5 culture tokens and 3 trade
     * To advance to a tier 3 square, pay 7 culture and 6 trade
+  * If the square you advanced to is a normal culture track square and has columns on it
+    * Draw a culture event card
+    * Starting culture event hand size is 2
+    * If you ever exceed your hand size, you must immediately discard down to it before you can play any culture event cards
+    * Culture event cards are kept secret from other players until you play them
+    * Culture event cards say at the top of the card which phase you can play these cards in
   * If the square you advanced to has a star on it, then it is a great person square
     * If you are playing with the optional great person deck
       * Draw a random great person card
+        * Great person cards are kept secret from other players until you play them
+        * Great person cards say in what phase you can play them
+        * A player cannot use a great person’s ability unless they have at least one great person marker of that great person’s type on the map.
+For example, in order to use the ability of “William Shakespeare,” the player must have at least one artist great person marker on the map.
+      * Draw a great person tile that matches the great person card you drew
-      * Draw a matching great person tile and add it to the outskirts of one of your cities
+        * Either add this great person tile to the outskirts of one of your cities
+        * Or hold this tile in reserve by placing it on your civilization sheets
+          * You can put this into play during the start of turn
     * If you are not playing with the optional great person deck
-      * Draw a random great person tile and add it to the outskirts of one of your cities
+      * Draw a random great person tile
+        * Either add this great person tile to the outskirts of one of your cities
-  * If the square you advanced to does not have a star on it, then it is a normal culture square
-    * Draw a culture event card
-    * Starting culture event hand size is 2
-    * If you ever exceed your hand size, you must immediately discard down to it before you can play any culture event cards
-    * Culture event cards are kept secret from the other players until you play them
-    * Culture event cards say at the top of the card which phase you can play these cards in
+        * Or hold this tile in reserve by placing it on your civilization sheets
+          * You can put this into play during the start of turn

 You cannot build a Building or a Wonder, or place a Great Person Marker, on a square where stands an enemy figure.
 A player may choose to replace one of their existing buildings or